martingrambow/openISBT/openISBTBatch.md

 ## Setup

 ### SUT
-1. Setup your REST service and note the url.
+1. Setup your REST microservice application and note the url(s).
-2. Find or generate the openAPI3.0 description file.
+2. Find or generate the openAPI3.0 description file, and adjust the service url(s).

 ### OpenISBT
 0. Connect to (EC2) instance